 The number of awards that an employee, director, or consultant may receive under the 2016 Plan is in the discretion of the administrator and therefore cannot be determined in advance.
-The following table sets forth: (i) the aggregate number of shares of common stock subject to options granted under the 2006 Plan during the fiscal year 2016 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; (ii) the average per share exercise price of such options; (iii) the aggregate number of shares subject to RSUs and PSUs (at target) granted under the 2006 Plan during the fiscal year 2016 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; and all employees who are not executive officers, as a group; and all employees who are not executive officers, as a group; and (iv) the grant-date value of shares subject to such RSUs and PSUs.
+The following table sets forth: (i) the aggregate number of shares of common stock subject to options granted under the 2016 Plan during the fiscal year 2019 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; (ii) the average per share exercise price of such options.

-Name of Individual or Group Number of Shares Subject to Options Granted(1) Average Per Share Exercise Price of Option Grants Number of Shares Subject to RSUs and PSUs Granted Dollar Value of Shares Subject to RSUs and PSUs Granted(1) Gayn Erickson 35,000 \$75,600 Kenneth B. Spink VP of Finance and CFO 29,000 \$2.30 Gary L. Larson Former VP of Finance and CFO Mark D. AllisonVP of Worldwide Sales David S. Fucci David S. Hendrickson All executive officers, as a group 29,000 \$2.30 35,000 \$75,600 All directors who are not executive officers, as a group 50,000 \$2.17 All employees who are not executive officers, as a group 13,500 \$1.54
+Name of Individual or Group Number of Shares Subject to Options Granted Average Per Share Exercise Price of Option Grants Gayn Erickson 100,000 \$2.40 President and Chief Executive Officer Kenneth B. Spink VP of Finance and Chief Financial Officer 42,500 \$2.40 Vernon Rogers 300,000 \$1.92 Executive VP of Sales and Marketing All executive officers, as a group All directors who are not executive officers, 553,500 58,000 \$2.14 \$2.14 as a group All employees who are not executive officers, as a group 192,500 \$2.33